snmzcm/CollatzConjecture/README.md

 ##  Usage

-Execute the script however you want
+Execute the script however you want and
  Enter a positive integer

 It works like this:
 ```